Basis-Theory/basis-theory-react/README.md

 ## Development

-The provided scripts with the SDK will check for all dependencies, start docker, build the solution, and run all tests.
+The provided scripts with the SDK will check for all dependencies, build the solution, and run all tests.

 ### Dependencies